stolostron/deploy/README.md

 ## Manually deploy using `kubectl` commands

-1. create the prereq objects by applying the yaml definitions contained in the `prereqs` dir:
+1. Create the prereq objects by applying the yaml definitions contained in the `prereqs` dir:
   ```bash
   kubectl apply --openapi-patch=true -k prereqs/
   ```

-2. update the `kustomization.yaml` file in the `multiclusterhub-operator` dir to set `newTag` You can find a snapshot tag by viewing the list of tags available [here](https://quay.io/open-cluster-management/multiclusterhub-operator-index) Use a tag that has the word `SNAPSHOT` in it.
+2. Update the `kustomization.yaml` file in the `multiclusterhub-operator` dir to set `newTag` You can find a snapshot tag by viewing the list of tags available [here](https://quay.io/open-cluster-management/multiclusterhub-operator-index) Use a tag that has the word `SNAPSHOT` in it.
     ```bash
     namespace: open-cluster-management